Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you are not living each day with excitement, energy, and passion, then you are not living true to your life purpose."
+> "If the grass is greener on the other side, maybe that's because you're not taking good care of your grass."
-> — **Celestine Chua**
+> — **Unknown**

 ---